dzenankreho/Planarity/README.md

 # Planarity
 The popular puzzle game [Planarity](https://en.wikipedia.org/wiki/Planarity) implemented on the Mbed platform.

-This application/project was developed as a part of the undergraduate elective course "Embedded Systems", offered by the Faculty of Electrical Engineering, University of Sarajevo.
+This application/project was developed as part of the undergraduate elective course "Embedded Systems", offered by the Faculty of Electrical Engineering, University of Sarajevo.

 The goal of the project was to develop a version of the popular puzzle game Planarity for the Mbed platform.
 Considering the project was done in 2021, due to COVID-19 restrictions, the project was tested on the Arm Mbed OS simulator.
 In the simulator the ST7789H2 LCD + FT6x06 Touch Screen combo was used.